Cafe Consultancy – Setting up a cafe in London and surrounding areas

 Welcome to Pistachio’s in the Park Café Consultancy.
-Whether you are an existing café owner / manager or if you are just starting out and looking to set up your very own café in London and Surrey for the first time, here at Pistachio’s in the Park we provide all the tools to help you.
+Whether you are an existing café owner / manager or if you are just starting out and looking to set up your very own café in London and surrounding areas for the first time, here at Pistachio’s in the Park we provide all the tools to help you.

 Through our accredited provider, Pistachio’s in the Park are able to supply the same tools to cafe owners at a fraction of the cost.